geschke/dynpower/README.md

 * PowerDNS Authoritative Server with MySQL/MariaDB backend
 * access to PowerDNS database server

+Dynpower needs a MySQL/MariaDB database to store domain and host data.
+So it's necessary to create a database with its access data at first.
+See dynpower.sql for the table definition.

+If you're using the Docker image of MariaDB, you can place the dump file dynpower.sql in any directory which has to be mounted into the container.
+When starting the container, MariaDB executes files with extensions .sh, .sql and .sql.gz and creates the corresponding tables.
+See example in the docker-compose file below.

+If you don't use Docker, please create a database and add a user with its grant permissions, so it is able to add and modify items.
+Then just import dynpower.sql to the database (e.g. ```mysql dynpower < ./sql/dynpower.sql```)

 ## Usage

 It is recommended to use the dynpower Docker image.
 It comes with dynpower running as server and the dynpower CLI to manage its database entries.

 Coming soon, I promise!
-Sorry, I'm ugly slow in writing this kind of documentation. ;-)
+Sorry, I'm terrible slow in writing this kind of documentation. ;-)

 ## Status